 Topics will include electrical controls and economizers of various rooftop units, roof curbs, installation, service, diagnosis, evacuation and charging of typical light commercial rooftop units.
 The student will be required to provide ANSI Z87 safety glasses and may be expected to provide other basic hand tools and/or equipment.
-2 hrs. lecture and 3 hrs. lab/wk.

-HVAC 250 HVAC Installation and Start-up Procedures\ (3 Hours) Prerequisites or corequisites: HVAC 136 and HVAC 201.
+HVAC 250 HVAC Installation and Start-up Procedures (3 Hours)

+Prerequisites or corequisites: HVAC 136 and HVAC 201.

 Upon successful completion of this course, the student will be able to identify techniques and procedures to install new systems and retrofit systems.
 Topics include initial start-up, maintenance of furnaces and air conditioners, electrical requirements, permits and inspections, combustion air, sheet metal and applying mechanical standards.
-2 hrs. lecture/wk. and 3 hrs. lab/wk.

-HVAC 275 HVAC Code Review\ (3 Hours)
+HVAC 275 HVAC Code Review (3 Hours)